vector-index-bench/vibe/README.md

 - `--count k`: Run the benchmarks using `k` nearest neighbors (default 100).
 - `--gpu`: Run the benchmark in GPU mode.

 The benchmark should take less than 24 hours to run for a given dataset using parallelism > 8.
+We recommend having at least 16 GB of memory per used process.

 > [!TIP]
 > See an [example Slurm job](slurm/run.sh) for running the benchmark using Slurm.